International School of Beijing: History

 In the 1970s, a small foreign school was established in Beijing, under the auspices of the United States Liaison Office in Beijing, precursor to the US Embassy.
 Classes were held in a hallway of a diplomatic apartment compound in Sanlitun, with 8 students and 2 certified teachers.

 In 1980, the US Embassy merged its school with those of the British and Australian embassies.
 The Canadian and New Zealand embassies joined in, and the five nations together formally founded the International School of Beijing.
 Located on the grounds of the US Embassy, the school provided education for the children of the five founding embassies; eventually, as space allowed, children from other embassies were permitted to enroll.
 Bound by the strict requirements imposed on diplomatic schools, the founding embassies worked to meet educational needs of the growing expatriate community in Beijing.

 In 1988 under new regulations, China's Ministry of Foreign Affairs officially registered ISB as a "school for diplomatic children."
 The campus moved to the Lido complex of offices and housing units, and the school was permitted to accept applications from all expatriate residents of Beijing.

 In 1991 ISB became the first school in Beijing to offer the full Diploma Program of the International Baccalaureate Organization.
 And in 1997, the school was accredited by WASC (in the United States).

 In January 2002, the Beijing Municipal Education Bureau allowed ISB to be restructured as an "independent school for foreign children".
 In the same year, the school moved to a 32 acre, purpose-built facility in the Shunyi district, a northeastern suburb of Beijing.
-The following year, ISB was accredited by the Chinese authority NCCT.
+The following year, ISB was accredited by the Chinese authority National Center for School Textbook and Curriculum Development.

 ISB completed the construction of a detached sports facility in 2013, complete with two pressurized domes with air filtration, providing indoor tennis courts and a playing field area.